michaelfromyeg/pylink/README.md

-# site-tester
+# pylink

 Another Python project to automate stuff I'm too lazy to do by hand.
+Take a list of URLs, and generate a report of their status (tailored to UBC ECE).

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)